Subhagatoadak/Ecosystem/AgentsFramework/VisualScoringAgent/README.md

 - **Transparency:** Provide detailed explanations for how the final score was derived.

 > **Expert Contribution:**
-> Manga expert [Ananya Saha](https://www.drotaku.in/) (LinkedIn: [Ananya Saha](https://www.linkedin.com/in/ananya-saha-phd-dr-otaku-6259436b/)) is actively involved in this project, offering her expertise to ensure that the evaluation criteria are both relevant and rigorous.
+> Manga expert [Ananya Saha](https://www.drotaku.in/) is an integral part of this process.
+Her expertise in manga art and narrative significantly informs the evaluation criteria, ensuring that the framework's outcomes are both rigorous and relevant.

 ---